Suriya: In the media

-In 2004, Suriya was Pepsi's brand ambassador in Tamil Nadu along with R. Madhavan.
+Suriya has been a celebrity endorser for several brands and products.
+In 2004, he was Pepsi's brand ambassador in Tamil Nadu along with R. Madhavan.
 He was chosen to represent TVS Motors, Sunfeast Biscuits and Aircel in 2006.
 He had endorsed Saravana Stores, Bharathi Cements and Emami Navaratna products in 2010.
 In 2011, he had signed new deals with Nescafe, Close-Up and Zandu Balm, for the latter of which he appeared with actress Malaika Arora.
 In 2012, Suriya endorsed Malabar Gold and Diamonds.
 The commercials for Aircel and Nescafe featured Suriya and his wife Jyothika together.
 In 2013, he was honored at the Edison Awards as the Best Male Endorser in South India.
 In 2014, he promoted Complan energy drinks.
 In 2015, Suriya was named as the brand ambassador for Quikr and Intex Moblies.
-Based on the earnings of Indian celebrities, Suriya was included in the Forbes India Celebrity 100 list for 2012, 2013, 2015, 2016, 2017 and 2018.
-His peak ranking on the list was #25 in the year 2017.
+In 2024, Suriya was placed 62nd on IMDb's List of 100 Most Viewed Indian Stars.